shervain123/ipod-music-extractor/README.md

 This code works by going into the ipod folder and basically copy the files and rename it fron the id3 tag

 tested on windows only

+i cannot confirm it will work perfectly in my testing it works well enough